Air New Zealand: Aiding Saudi military

-Alternative propulsion
+Alternative propulsion and emissions of greenhouse gases

 In a 2008 effort to develop an aviation biofuel, Air New Zealand and Boeing researched the jatropha plant to see if it was a viable green alternative to conventional fuel.
-A two-hour test flight, using a 50-50 mixture of the new biofuel with Jet A-1 feeding a Rolls-Royce RB211 engine of one of the airline's 747-400s, was completed on 30 December 2008.
+A two-hour test flight, using a 50–50 mixture of the new biofuel with Jet A-1 feeding a Rolls-Royce RB211 engine of one of the airline's 747-400s, was completed on 30 December 2008.
 The engine was then removed to be scrutinised and studied to identify any differences between the jatropha blend and regular Jet A1.
 No effects to performances were found.
-The use of jatropha has been identified as a possible future fuel but large tracts of low quality land needed to grow the plant would have to be found without impeding other agricultural uses.
+The use of jatropha was identified as a possible future fuel but large tracts of low quality land needed to grow the plant would have to be found without impeding other agricultural uses.

+In 2022, Air New Zealand adopted a 2030 target to reduce its emissions by almost 29%.

+In July 2024, Air NZ had announced the withdrawal of its 2030 climate target and that it would also withdraw from the Science Based Targets initiative (SBTi).
+The Spinoff website reported that this raises serious credibility questions for Air New Zealand.

 Awards

-In 2020, Air New Zealand won an award "Best airline in Airline Excellence Awards 2020" carried out by AirlineRatings.com.
+In 2020, Air New Zealand was named "Best Airline" in the Airline Excellence Awards 2020 carried out by AirlineRatings.com.

-Advisory against baggage trackers

-According to Simple Flying, Air New Zealand issued an advisory against baggage trackers.
-This includes the Apple AirTag, Samsung SmartTag, Tile trackers, and anything of the liking.
-As travel returns to Australia and New Zealand, they issued the advisory as people are starting to put a tracker in their baggage.
-This proves helpful in the event of baggage loss or misplacement, as the passenger will know where their bag is.
-These trackers operate using a coin cell lithium battery and emit Bluetooth signals that can't be turned off.
-This poses a safety and a fire hazard to the aircraft.
+In 2023, Air New Zealand was named AirlineRatings.com's Airline of the Year for 2023.

+Baggage tracker policy

-One month prior, fellow Star Alliance member Lufthansa banned all AirTags from its aircraft.
+Although Air New Zealand and fellow Star Alliance member Lufthansa briefly banned baggage trackers in 2022, those bans and advisories were reversed in 2023.